 11. Fashion

-The 3D printing technology or additive manufacturing adds more interesting facts in the fashion world by creating more prototypes and models for the designers.
-This technology led to creating more fantastic 3D printed fashion in garments, ornamental, and fashion industries.
-It allows the designers to work in a range of new possibilities, it not only alters the production of textiles, but it will also lead to the production of new textiles.
+3D printing technology or additive manufacturing adds more interesting facts to the fashion world by creating more prototypes and models for the designers.
+This technology led to the creation of more fantastic 3D printed fashion in the garments, ornamental, and fashion industries.
+It allows the designers to work with a range of new possibilities, it not only alters the production of textiles, but it will also lead to the production of new textiles.

-Artists who follow the 3D printing workflow produce smart clothing as personalized, wearable, and data-driven one with an artistic purpose.
+Artists who follow the 3D printing workflow produce smart clothing as personalized, wearable, and data-driven ones with an artistic purpose.

 12. Music